Lease Accounting Agent

 Generate amortisation schedule using effective interest method How are interest expense and principal repayment distributed across the lease term using the effective interest method?
 Rules Engine Auditor

-Deterministic effective interest method under IFRS 16.36-37 + ASC 842-20-30-1: lease liability decreases by lease payments minus interest expense; interest expense = lease liability beginning balance multiplied by discount rate divided by periods; ROU asset depreciation under IFRS 16 single-model is straight-line over shorter of useful life or lease term unless transfer of ownership reasonably certain (then useful life); ASC 842 finance lease ROU depreciation matches IFRS 16; ASC 842 operating lease has straight-line lease expense plus separate amortisation calculated as straight-line lease cost minus interest = ROU asset reduction.
-Amortisation schedule generated with interest, principal, ROU depreciation per period under both standards for dual-reporting entities
+Deterministic effective interest method under IFRS 16.36-37 and ASC 842-20-30-1: the lease liability decreases by lease payments less interest expense, where interest expense is the beginning lease liability balance multiplied by the periodic discount rate.
+ROU asset depreciation under the IFRS 16 single model is straight-line over the shorter of useful life or lease term, unless transfer of ownership is reasonably certain, in which case useful life applies.
+ASC 842 finance lease ROU depreciation matches IFRS 16, while an ASC 842 operating lease produces a straight-line lease expense with separate amortisation calculated as the straight-line lease cost less interest, which equals the ROU asset reduction.
+The amortisation schedule is generated with interest, principal and ROU depreciation per period under both standards for dual-reporting entities.

 Decision Record